moveit/moveit_tutorials/doc/gazebo_simulation/gazebo_simulation.rst

     <xacro:panda_arm xyz="0 0 0" rpy="0 0 0" connected_to="world"/>

 It alone doesn't fix the problem, since now we need to provide a link with name :code:`world`.
-Open the :code:`franka_description/robots/panda_arm_hand.urdf.xacro` file again and add:
+Add the following line to :code:`franka_description/robots/panda_arm_hand.urdf.xacro`:

 .. code-block:: xml

     <link name="world" />

 at line 10 just before the macro calls.
 Additionally, we should rename the fixed joint to :code:`virtual_joint` to properly match the SRDF specification created in previous tutorial.
 Open :code:`franka_description/robots/panda_arm.xacro` file and replace :code:`${arm_id}_joint_${connected_to}` with :code:`virtual_joint` at line 5.

 2. Add damping to the joint specifications